Karachi shopping mall fire death toll climbs to 26 | Science-Environment

 In December 2024, in an adjacent building to Gul Plaza, also built in the early 1980s, fire broke out on two floors but was quickly brought under control.

-In 2012, at least 259 people were killed when a fire broke out in a garment factory in Baldia town.
+In 2012, at least 259 people died when a fire broke out in a garment factory in Baldia town.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)